Learnable latent embeddings for joint behavioral and neural analysis: Results

 \justify \cebra \space can also be used to jointly train across sessions and different animals, which can be highly advantageous when there is limited access to simultaneously recorded neurons, or when looking for animal-invariant features in the neural data.
 We trained \cebra \space across animals within each multi-animal dataset and find this joint embedding allows for even more consistent embeddings across subjects (Extended Data Fig.~\ref{fig:multiSession}a-c; one-sided, paired T-tests, Allen data: (-5.80), p=\num{5.99e-5}; Hippocampus: (-2.22), p=\num{0.024}).

 While consistency increased, it is not \textit{a priori} clear that decoding from ``pseudo-subjects'' would be equally good, as there could be session or animal specific information that is lost in pseudo-decoding (as decoding is usually performed within session).
 Alternatively, if this joint latent space was as high-performance as the single subject, this would suggest that \cebra \space is able to produce robust latent spaces across subjects.
-Indeed, we find no loss in decoding performance (Extended Data Fig.~\ref{fig:multiSession}d).
+Indeed, we find no loss in decoding performance (Extended Data Fig.~\ref{fig:multiSession}c).

-It is also possible to rapidly decode from a new session that is \textit{unseen} during training, which is an attractive setting for brain machine interface (BMI) deployment.
-We show that by pretraining on a subset of the subjects, we can apply and rapidly adapt \cebra-Behavior on unseen data (i.e., it runs at 50--100 steps/second, and positional decoding error at step 1 is already 10 cm less with pretraining).
-Lastly, we can achieve a lower error more rapidly compared to training fully on the unseen individual (Extended Data Fig.~\ref{fig:multiSession}e).
+It is also possible to rapidly decode from a new session that is \textit{unseen} during training, which is an attractive setting for brain machine interface deployment.
+We show that by pretraining on a subset of the subjects, we can apply and rapidly adapt \cebra-Behavior on unseen data (i.e., it runs at 50--100 steps/second, and positional decoding error already decreased by 10 cm after adapting the pretrained network for one step).
+Lastly, we can achieve a lower error more rapidly compared to training fully on the unseen individual (Extended Data Fig.~\ref{fig:multiSession}d).
 Collectively, this shows that \cebra \space can rapidly produce high-performance, consistent and robust latent spaces.